 Getting Comfy – Temperature, Touch, Sound & Scent

-Do you find it difficult to fall asleep?
-You are not alone with this struggle!
 It’s time for bed and you’re ready to get comfy and drift off to sleep.
+Getting comfy isn’t always easy when you want to go to sleep, it sometimes take effort.
 The more conductive you can make your bed and your bedroom to sleeping, the easier it will be to rest and actually fall asleep.
 Let’s talk about a few simple things you can do to create a better sleep environment.

 One of the easiest things to change and improve for most of us is the temperature.
 It’s easier to sleep at cooler temperatures.
 Turn down your central heat or air down a degree or two when you head to bed.
 Make sure you’re dressed appropriately.
 Light pajamas when it’s warm and a blanket that will keep you warm enough, but not sweating in the middle of the night.
 If it’s cool outside, consider opening the windows for a bit before you go to bed to let some fresh air into the room, or consider sleeping with the window cracked open.
 There’s something about it that makes for a restful night.
 Of course you should ignore this advice if you have allergies and fresh air causes you to sneeze or gives you a stuffy nose.